Meet our Leadership

 Assistant Camp Director

-My name is Michael Dobyns; 2021 will be my 27th year in camp.
+My name is Michael Dobyns; 2023 will be my 29th year in camp.
 I grew up in Villa Park, CA and started attending camp at 10 years old by the recommendation of a friend's older brother.
 Looking back now, I could not have imagined the way camp would transform my life spiritually, mentally, and physically.
-After graduating college from the University of Colorado @ Boulder I found myself trying to figure out what I wanted to do in life and camp helped guide me to my passion; leadership and youth.
+After graduating college, I found myself trying to figure out what I wanted to do in life and camp helped guide me to my passion; leadership and youth.
 Currently I am the Activities Director at Corona Del Mar Middle/High School.
 I wouldn't be there today if it wasn't for the values & experiences I learned at camp.

 I am a product of camp; I went through the Counselor in Training Program, became a counselor, and have been a director since 2006.
-Each year of camp is unique, although I look at camp every year as a way to rejuvenate myself & reflect on my previous year down the mountain.
+Each year of camp is unique and every year camp serves as a way to rejuvenate myself & reflect on my previous year down the mountain.
 Camp is a place where everyone can be their true authentic self without judgement of others.
-Camp has influenced me in my professional & personal life and has made monumental differences in my outlook on living life to the fullest, believing in myself, being vulnerable, focusing on the present, and preserving and appreciating the natural world.
+Camp has influenced me in my professional & personal life and has made monumental differences in my outlook on living life to the fullest, believing in myself, being vulnerable & present, and preserving and appreciating the natural world.
 Camp has helped shape me into the person I am today by teaching me values, self-confidence, & how to treat and lead others.
 In addition, I have had the opportunity to meet some of the best friends anyone could ever ask for through camp.
 I am so thankful that I have been able to be a part of the magic that is camp and hope to pass the tradition on to those campers that choose to join us each year.

-In my free time I enjoy spending time with my wife and dog, traveling, mountain biking, trail running, snowboarding, hiking, backpacking, camping, and attending concerts.
-I look forward to many more years with Camp4Kids and providing the most memorable experiences for campers of all backgrounds.
+In my free time I enjoy traveling, mountain biking, snowboarding, hiking, backpacking, camping, and attending concerts.
+I look forward to many more years with Camp4Kids and providing the most memorable experiences for campers of all backgrounds